CityOfLosAngeles/automated-walk-bike-counter/README.md

 ## Running the application

+Generally speaking, the application takes a video source as input and counts pedestrians an cyclists that it sees in the video.
+It can produce two kinds of output:

+1. A new video that is the same as the input, but with boxes drawn around the identified objects.
+1. A comma-separated-variable (CSV) text file that has time-binned counts for the identified objects.

+Each of these output files is placed next to the original input file.

+The application has two interfaces: a graphical user interface (GUI), and a command line interface (CLI):

 #### GUI

 In order to run the GUI, you must have an X server running on your machine.